Production Security Headers: The Three Shields Every Web Application Needs

 </script>

 If your application renders this comment without proper sanitization, every user who views it will unknowingly send their authentication credentials to the attacker's server.
-Game over.

 How CSP Protects You